 Digital health monitoring also allows us to study brain health and disease in unprecedented ways, by tracking variables such as sleep, physical activity, stress and cognition, we may be able to better understand what changes over time – and to develop earlier and preventive diagnostics and treatments to make a difference in patients’ lives.

 In July 2018, we announced the formation of Early Signal, LLC, a wholly owned, non-profit subsidiary.
 The new subsidiary allows CVB to continue its innovative approach to translational research to advance needed diagnostics and precision medicine for brain disorders and expands our capabilities in digital health and data-driven research.

 EaSi is developing a leading digital health platform for recording and analyzing a range of information, reported from wearables and other sensors, directly related to the well-being of patients living with brain disorders.
 These behavioral, cognitive, physiological and contextual data can be used to quantify brain health, improving the ability of clinicians to diagnosis a wide range of brain disorders and to treat them using precision medicine approaches.

 Early Signal’s unique focus on data analysis and development of disease-related algorithms can improve the care that patients receive every day by helping clinicians understand a patient’s unique presentation of disease and tailor their care accordingly.

-Cohen Veterans Bioscience is a national, nonpartisan research 501(c)(3) organization dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.
-Learn More
+Cohen Veterans Bioscience is a nonprofit 501(c)(3) research organization dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of Veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.